SerenityOS/serenity/ReadMe.md

 ## Notes on WSL

-SerenityOS can also be build and run under WSL Version 2.
+SerenityOS can also be built and run under WSL Version 2.
 WSL Version 1 is not supported since Version 1 does not support ext2, which is needed for the setup.

 WSL Version 2 is currently only available for Insider Builds of Windows which are more unstable and prone to crashes.
 Therefore, running SerenityOS on WSL Version 2 and running Insider Builds, in general, is not recommended on production systems.